Experience Scarborough FAQ

-Experience Scarborough is a great way for you to get to know the college.
-You will get to see the campus and meet the faculty, staff, and students that make up Scarborough College.
-Conference attendees will receive great food and an application fee waiver.
+Experience Scarborough is a great way for you to get to know the college and what we are about here.
+You will get to see the campus and meet the faculty, staff, and students that make up Scarborough College, as well as hear about our degree programs and financial aid opportunities.

 When is it over?

-The conference ends on Tuesday afternoon after the Application Completion portion of the event.
+The conference ends Thursday afternoon after the all-campus event.

 How do I sign up?

 To register for Experience Scarborough, please click here to register online.
-If you have any difficulty registering online, please call one of our Admissions Ambassadors at 1.800.SWBTS.01.
+If you have any difficulty registering online, please call one of our Enrollment Specialists at 1.800.SWBTS.01.

 Is there a deadline for signing up?

-The deadline to register for the conference is two days before the event, but guest housing is limited to the first 50 who request it with the Riley Center.
+The deadline to register for the conference is two days before the event, but guest housing is limited.

 Can I stay on campus for more than the two nights offered?